 In December 2010, more than 70 fugitives in Florida were arrested in the days before Christmas during a roundup dubbed “Operation Seasons Greetings.”
 The goal of the round up, which was led by United States Marshals Florida Regional Task Force, was to “round up as many fugitives as possible prior to the holidays.”

-Europol, Europe’s top crime agency, launched an online advent calendar earlier this month that will reveal Europe’s most wanted criminals every day in the run-up to Christmas.
+Europol, Europe’s top crime agency, launched an online advent calendar that revealed Europe’s most wanted criminals every day in the run-up to Christmas.
 The agency hit a snag, however, when data protection rules prevented it from publishing full pictures of the alleged criminals’ faces, according to Euronews.
-The mugshots are being published with a black sensor bar over their eyes.
+The mugshots were published with a black sensor bar over their eyes.

 What would Christmas be without holiday crackdowns on drunk drivers?
 From coast to coast, law enforcement agencies implement checkpoints, zero tolerance or ‘no refusal’ initiatives in an effort to prevent and combat driving while intoxicated.
 But it doesn’t stop there.
 Law enforcement also launch sweeps to net alleged thieves, prostitutes, people behind on child support and bars selling booze to underage students home for the holidays.
 Such enforcement efforts sometimes carry catchy names, such as Operation Safe Christmas, Operation SANTA and Operation Scrooge.
 And while these initiatives are sometimes controversial, they are effective.
 Many people spend their holidays in handcuffs.

 Be careful this Christmas season.
-If you do find your holidays plans interrupted by a criminal allegation, call us at (817) 203-2220 or contact us online:
+If you do find your plans interrupted by a holiday crackdown or criminal allegation, call us at (817) 203-2220 or contact us online: